HarrisonT1/Portfolio-Project-3/README.md

 6. As a player of the game, I would like to be able to enter my name so it feel more engaging.
 7. As a player of the game, I would like to be able to see my score at the end of the game.
 8. As a player of the game, I would like to be able to see my time taken at the end of the game.
-9. As a player of the game, I would like to be able to flag tiles that i think are dangerous.
+9. As a player of the game, I would like to be able to flag tiles that I think are dangerous.

 ### Site Owner
 10. As the site owner, I would like to provide a fun and addicting game to users.
-11. As the site owner, I would like to provide the users with a difficilty selector in the form of grid size and amount of mines.
+11. As the site owner, I would like to provide the users with a difficulty selector in the form of grid size and amount of mines.
 12. As the site owner, I would like stats of the game to be updated into a Google spreadsheet which users can see.
 13. As the site owner, I would like to create validation with error messages to guide users for any user inputs.
 14. As the site owner, I would like to provide a clear and simple game interface for the user to use.